 - Tip in the vegetables and stir gently.

-- Put the casserole in the oven for an hour and a half, stirring every half hour.
-You may need to add more stock as the barley absorbs the liquid.
-The amount of liquid you need will be affected by what kind of vegetables you use and the amount of them that there are.
+- You may need to add more stock as barley absorbs liquid differently every time.
+The amount of liquid you need will also be affected by what type of vegetables you use.

 - Remove the casserole from the oven, and take out the bay leaf.